Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

     - **Reproducibility**: reduces the risk of issues caused by software conflicts.

 Before we can run the workflow, we need to tell Nextflow to run containers using Singularity.
-Nextflow requires [Singularity](https://www.nextflow.io/docs/latest/container.html#singularity) to be installed on your system in order for this to work.
+Nextflow requires Singularity to be installed on your system in order for this to work.
 Singularity has been pre-installed on your Virtual Machine.
+See the [Nextflow documentation](https://www.nextflow.io/docs/latest/container.html#singularity) for further details on running workflows with Singularity.

 We can configure Nextflow to run containers with Singularity by using the `nextflow.config` file.